Azure/video-analyzer-widgets/docs/how-to.md

 # Player Authorization

-In order to make the player communicating with Video Analyzer API, and get the video playback athorization token you have to provide it with trusted access token (JWT token) that you need to generate as you can see above in config phase.
+In order to make the player communicating with Video Analyzer API, and get the video playback authorization token you have to provide it with trusted access token (JWT token) that you need to generate as you can see above in config phase.

 Once you have that access token, you need to add that to the player configuration before calling the `load` function.